NWChemEx/NWChemEx.github.io/README.md

 of all things pertaining to the NWChemEx Community.
 It's meant to be a:

 - a high-level overview of the NWChemEx community,
-- a place for new community members to be come acclimated, and
+- a place for new community members to become acclimated, and
 - a dispatch point to other more specialized online resources

 ## Building the Website Locally